 UK Stewardship Code Disclosure

-Under COBS 2.2 of the FCA Handbook, we are required to make a public disclosure in relation to the nature of our commitment to the above Code, which was published by the Financial Reporting Council (‘FRC’) in July 2010.
-The Firm acts as Investment Manager and Investment Adviser to a number of Open Ended Investment Companies (OEICS) (including UCITS and Non-UCITS Retail Scheme), Investment Trusts (Alternative Investment Funds) and Segregated Accounts.
-The Firm complies with the Stewardship Code.
 The Code aims to enhance the quality of engagement between institutional investors and companies to help improve long-term returns to shareholders and the efficient exercise of governance responsibilities.
 It sets out good practice on engagement with investee companies and is to be applied by firms on a “comply or explain” basis.
 The FRC recognises that not all parts of the Code will be relevant to all institutional investors and that smaller institutions may judge some of the principles and guidance to be disproportionate.
-It is of course legitimate for some asset managers not to engage with companies, depending on their investment strategy, and in such cases firms are required to explain why it is not appropriate to comply with a particular principle.
+Furthermore, the FRC recognises that it is legitimate for some asset managers not to engage with companies, depending on their investment strategy, and in such cases firms are required to explain why it is not appropriate to comply with a particular principle.

 The seven principles of the Code are that institutional investors should:

 - Publicly disclose their policy on how they will discharge their stewardship responsibilities;

 - Have and publicly disclose a robust policy on managing conflicts of interest in relation to stewardship;